MoritzHessler/eclipse-tractusx.github.io/docs-kits/kits/cbam-kit/adoption-view/adoption-view.md

 The Eclipse Tractus-X CBAM KIT provides a standardized, interoperable data infrastructure for exchanging CBAM-relevant embedded emissions data across global supply chains.
 It enables companies to:

-- Collect validated emissions data at the material and component level using harmonized methodologies.
+- Collect validated CBAM emissions data at the material and component level using harmonized methodologies.
-- Automate CBAM data request workflows, reducing administrative burden and ensuring compliance with EU regulations.
+- Automate CBAM data request workflows across fragmented system landscapes, reducing redundancies and administrative burden whilst ensuring compliance with CBAM regulations.
 - Integrate upstream and downstream data from suppliers and partners, enabling accurate transmission of embedded emissions data for imported goods.
 - Ensure data sovereignty and security, allowing companies to retain control over sensitive sustainability information while meeting transparency requirements.
-- Facilitate recognition of foreign carbon pricing schemes, promoting fair treatment of non-EU producers.
+~~ - Facilitate recognition of foreign carbon pricing schemes, promoting fair treatment of non-EU producers.~~ //Moritz: i don't see a direct connex from Catena to recognition.

 ## How CBAM Works in Practice